duncombe/wikis/Development-of-Test-Themes.md

 The Extreme Events theme, as its name suggests, focuses on the analysis of data related to events that produce extreme adverse effects in a geographic area.
 Possible topics within this theme may include, but not be limited to, the following:

 ## Theme 2A: Severe Coastal Storm
 As a severe storm is approaching the coast, observations are being recorded and forecast models are continually being updated as new initial and boundary conditions become available.
-This test case is societally relevant for the following reasons:
+This test case explores the following societally relevant outcomes of a extreme weather event:
 * Forecasters are interested to know how federal and non-federal models results compare to the observed waves, river flows and water levels throughout the storm.
 * During and after the storm, inundation and flood data should help inform where should responders should dedicate resources to help with the most affected areas.
 * Researchers will want to compare observed data to modeled data to identifying shortcomings of the models to help prioritize model improvements in the longer-term.